YinonShisha/teaching_pilot/lesson_1/README.md

 git commit -m "my first commit" git push
 ~~~
-(you may be asked for your username and password of your GitHub account)
+(you may be asked again for your username and password of your GitHub account)

 And set up a meeting with me, good luck!